Rugby World Cup 2023: Quarter-final fixtures, full schedule and TV guide

 Semi-finals

-Friday, Oct 20 – Wales/Argentina v Ireland/New Zealand, Stade de France, 8pm
+Friday, Oct 20 – Argentina v New Zealand, Stade de France, 8pm

 Saturday, Oct 21 – England/Fiji v France/South Africa, Stade de France, 8pm